NickKelly1/iterable/README.md

 #### join

-Stringify and join collection items with a separator.
+Stringify and join collection values with a separator.

 Similar to `Array.prototype.join`.